marmelab/sedy/.github/CONTRIBUTING.md

 make stop           # Stop PM2
 ```

-To test you local code on a GitHub repository, you can expose your Sedy port on the internet with [ngrok](https://ngrok.com/):
+To test you local code on a GitHub repository, expose your Sedy port on the internet with [ngrok](https://ngrok.com/):
 ```bash
 ngrok http 3000
 ```